“I broke up with my girlfriend and I miss her!”

 You know that the one surefire way to quiet those ‘forever alone’ memes is to call her up and take her back.
 But there’s a reason you broke up with her.
 There’s a reason you were unhappy.
 You thought out why you should stop seeing her.

 Don’t undo the progress that rational thinking has brought you by messaging her at midnight to come over and cuddle.
 When it comes to relationships spontaneous urges will only protract a negative situation.

 The next time you feel a tingling sensation to text her, call upon the faculties of your big head.
 Think back to why you decided to break up with her.
 Let reason instill you with the willpower to not message her.
 Relapsing into a relationship might feel good for a moment or two but once you jump back into that hole it’ll be even more difficult to climb out of it the second time around.

 Don’t deflect the urge to call her.
 Instead confront this desire by being conscious about your feelings.
 Start the process by asking yourself; “why did I break up with her?”

+One of the best ways to get over your ex girlfriend is to unfollow her.
 Would you be able to resist Girl Scout Thin Mint cookies if every time you opened the refrigerator they were staring you in the face?
 Unless you have the willpower of a Buddhist monk, such a challenge is beyond your ability.